cstyan/adbDocumentation/README.md

   be sent.
 Any messages received before a CONNECT message MUST be ignored.

-This is not nearly enough information for us to perform the handshake required to connect to a device, we don't know who sends CONNECT first.
-It also doesn't make mention of the AUTH portion of the handshake, which is required as of Android 4.4.
+This is not nearly enough information for us to perform the handshake required to connect to a device, from this it sounds like each side just sends CONNECT endlessly until it receives a connect from the other side.
+This is not at all how the actual handshake takes place.

 Hopefully this document will clear up the lack of actual documentation and details regarding the implementation of the ADB protocol.